jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O2/divergences/t0001-init/default/divergences.md

 Uncategorised
   Before events:
+    CT: Jump to external code for _free
+    CF: Jump to external code for _free
+    CT: External code
+    RF: Jump to external code for _free
+    CF: deactivate_tempfile at tempfile.c:127:2
+  Occurrences: 22

+Uncategorised
+  Before events:
+    CT: Jump to external code for _free
+    CF: Jump to external code for _free
+    CT: External code
+    RF: Jump to external code for _free
+    CF: unlock_ref at files-backend.c:515:2
+  Occurrences: 9

+Uncategorised
+  Before events:
     CT: Jump to external code for _memset
     CF: Jump to external code for _memset
   After events:
     CT: Jump to external code for ___bzero
     CF: Jump to external code for ___bzero
   Occurrences: 3

+Uncategorised
+  Before events:
+    CT: cmit_fmt_is_mail at pretty.h:65:0
+    RF: cmit_fmt_is_mail at pretty.h:66:2
+    CF: show_log at log-tree.c:831:6
+  Occurrences: 1

+Uncategorised
+  Before events:
+    CT: container_of_or_null_offset at git-compat-util.h:1580:0
+    RF: container_of_or_null_offset at git-compat-util.h:1581:2
+    CF: all_attrs_init at attr.c:155:3
+  Occurrences: 13

+Uncategorised
+  Before events:
+    CT: git_is_dir_sep at git-compat-util.h:447:0
+    RF: git_is_dir_sep at git-compat-util.h:448:2
+    CF: normalize_path_copy_len at path.c:1177:7
+  Occurrences: 353

 Uncategorised
   Before events: